 Read on for how you can grow a Murraya hedge in your own garden.
 We’ll be sure to give you tried-and-tested tips that’ll make you love your Murraya plant so much, you’ll want to stay in your garden all day long.

 How to select a Murraya hedge

 Choosing the appropriate Murraya hedge depends on the reason why you’re growing one.
 If you’re looking to use your hedge as a privacy screen or windbreak, it would be good to opt for taller Murraya varieties.
 Murraya hedge height can reach up to 4m.
 Coupled with dense, almost impenetrable foliage, that’s more than enough privacy for your space.

 For low hedges or decorative garden borders, the shorter Murraya paniculata dwarf variety is more suitable.
 This variety can be planted in pots and grown as shrubs.
 It works especially well for smaller gardens with limited space.
 Versatile, isn’t it?

-Check if the variety you’re going for is suitable for your needs
+Select a variety that’s suitable for your needs

 When selecting a Murraya hedge, some lawn care experts recommend choosing the Murraya hybrid cultivar variety over the Murraya paniculata.

 The Murraya hybrid cultivar variety is popularly known as Sweet Privacy and is reputed among garden owners to need less pruning than the paniculata variety.
 This is not to say that you shouldn’t go for Murraya paniculata altogether.
 The paniculata variety is a popular hedge in Melbourne and thrives well in the city’s coastal air.

 Queensland communities have categorised the Murraya paniculata as a weed, however, because of its tendency to compete with other plants.
 Some garden owners are not particularly concerned about this, but it can be a nuisance if you’re also growing more delicate plants in your garden.
 It all really depends on your needs and preferences.